Ladakh face-off: Congress, BJP continue to blame each other over Chinese incursions

 Congress President Rahul Gandhi on Tuesday reiterated his question to the Centre about the alleged Chinese occupation of Indian territory.
 “We are standing united against Chinese aggression,” Gandhi tweeted.
 “Has China occupied Indian territory?”

 The remarks came amid increased tensions between India and China since the troops of the two nations came to blows during a confrontation along the Line of Actual Control last week.
-A controversy erupted last week after Prime Minister Narendra Modi said that no outsider was inside Indian territory in Ladakh nor had any border post of the Indian Army been captured during the clashes with Chinese troops.
+A controversy had erupted after Prime Minister Narendra Modi on Friday said that no outsider was inside Indian territory in Ladakh nor had any border post of the Indian Army been captured during the clashes with Chinese troops.
 However, a clarification issued by Modi’s office claimed that attempts were being made to give a “mischievous interpretation” to his remarks and said his comments referred to the situation at the Line of Actual Control after Indian soldiers had foiled China’s intrusion.

 Gandhi on Monday wondered why China was heaping praises on Modi amid simmering tensions between the two countries, after at least 20 Indian soldiers died in the worst border clash in over 40 years.
 Gandhi cited a report by Chinese mouthpiece Global Times, in which Beijing welcomed Modi’s comments on the border, made at the all-party meeting on Saturday, saying they would pave way for de-escalation of military tensions between the countries.